terser/terser/README.md

   [compress option](#compress-options).

 - `module` (default `false`) -- Pass `true` an ES6 modules, where the toplevel scope is not the global scope.
-Implies `toplevel`.
+Implies `toplevel` and assumes input code is strict mode JS.

 - `nth_identifier` (default: an internal mangler that weights based on character frequency analysis) -- Pass an object with a `get(n)` function that converts an